yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 ---
 {state: main middle dark}
-{background-image: heman/heman-skeletor.webp}
+{background-image: heman/heman-struggling.gif}
-# Is that your phone?
+# Give it to me

 ---
 # The Apollo way